data-cleaning/ValidatPoC/README.md

 postal_code --> city
 ```

-See [this file](https://github.com/data-cleaning/ValidatPoC/blob/master/data/Rule_15_expected.md) for the expected conflicts.
+See [this file](https://github.com/data-cleaning/ValidatPoC/blob/master/data/Rule_15_expected.md) for the expected conflicts and how to handle missing cases.

 ##### Rule 16